learn-co-curriculum/dsc-class-imbalance-problems/README.md

 ## Introduction

-We've talked about precision, recall, ROC curves and AUC as metrics for evaluating the performance of classifiers.
-With this, we've seen how measuring the performance of classification algorithms is substantially different from that of regression.
+You've learned about precision, recall, ROC curves and AUC as metrics for evaluating the performance of classifiers.
+With this, you've seen how measuring the performance of classification algorithms is substantially different from that of regression.
 For example, we briefly discussed a scenario where only 2 in 1000 cases were labelled 'positive'.
 In such drastically imbalanced cases, even a naive classifier that simply always predicts a 'negative' label would be 99.8% accurate.
 Moreove, such scenarios are relatively common in areas such as medical conditions or credit card fraud.
 As such, there has been a lot of work and research regarding class imbalance problems and methods for tuning classification algorithms to better fit these scenarios.

 ## Objectives